Eschatologue/CM_wiki/docs/lore/antares/nation/gallia.md

 With Gallia preoccupied by widespread unrest and mass protests in its core territories, Lothringen faced little resistance.
 Minor skirmishes occurred along the borders, but Gallia lacked the resources and focus to mount a coordinated response.
 As a result, Lothringen successfully detached itself from the empire's rule and established itself as an independent political entity, led by its newly crowned **Kaiser**.

 In the modern era, relations between Gallia and Lothringen remain shaky at best.
 By the time Gallia somewhat recovered its stability, Lothringen had already developed into a well-established and functioning nation.
 With a sophisticated military and a strategic political presence in Antares, retaking the territory has become increasingly difficult, especially as Gallia no longer had its former strength.

-Complicating matters further is Lothringen’s close alliance with Albion.
-As a centre of a new school of magic—**Artifice**, or **Technomancy**—and a region rich in natural resources, Lothringen's position is firmly backed by Albion.
-Any attack on the territory would risk sparking a conflict with Albion, a prospect that no nation in Antares is willing to entertain (see Destruction of Essen).

 ## Government Structure